shamik394/Model-Weighting-Toolbox/README.md

 # Model-Weighting-Toolbox
 Tested on Python 3.6.13

+The user should install the packages specified in the requirements.txt file.

 # BMA Function Definitions

 *   The key idea with BMA is to combine different models to improve prediction performance.